 Other Unique Considerations for Foreign Workers in Mauritania

 In Mauritania, long-term visas are valid for one to three years, and they’re eligible for renewal after this initial period.
 Foreign employees should be aware that they will need to continue to meet visa requirements throughout the duration of their time in the country.
 If the employee loses any of the qualifications they require to perform the job or they do not perform the works for which they are employed, they run the risk of losing their visa.

 Foreign workers should also take care to abide by local laws and special circumstances in Mauritania.
 Islam is the only religion that is recognized in Mauritania, and the associated laws and beliefs encourage dress and behavior that is relatively conservative.
 Employees should keep this behavior in mind while staying in Mauritania with a work visa.

 Join the Globalization Partners Team

 When you’re ready to expand your business in Mauritania, remember that Globalization Partners is here to help.
-We’ll make sure your company is compliant from day one while employing your desired candidates internationally.
-In addition to providing visa support, we’ll set up payroll, benefits, compensation, and more.
 Get in touch with us today to learn more about how we can help your business as it grows overseas.